 The answer probably lies somewhere in the realm of “all of the above”…

 But, I still had plenty of questions that needed answers.

-This led me to meet with an ADHD specialist in 2015, when I was struggling hard with passing an accounting course.
+This led me to meet with an ADHD specialist in college, when I was struggling hard with passing an accounting course.
 I was confused about how I could perform so well in certain classes, and totally fail at the classes that I wasn’t interested in.

 Most importantly, I told her about everything leading up to that point in my life:

 - The constant daydreaming in school (but only in certain classes)

 - Forgetting to turn in my assignments on time

 - Constantly getting into trouble / breaking the rules